bundle command group

 Deploy a bundle

-To deploy any specified local artifacts to the remote workspace, run the bundle deploy command from the same directory as the bundle settings files (which is also known as the bundle root).
-If no command options are specified, the default environment as declared within the bundle settings files is used, as follows:
+To deploy any specified local artifacts to the remote workspace, run the bundle deploy command from the bundle project root.
+If no command options are specified, the default environment as declared within the bundle configuration files is used, as follows:

 databricks bundle deploy